lukamiletic95/papers/Trees clustering.md

 To solve this problem, we assume that each node contains information about its parent (e.g. parent's IP address).
 Thus, when a *FN* shown in *Figure #* receives *T*, it can propagate it towards its parent, then that parent has to propagate it to both its parent and its descendants and so on recursively.

-Principle can be adopted - whenever a node receives a message from a child, it has to propagate it to its own parent.
+Principle can be adopted:
+* Only when a node receives a message from a child or from a client, it has to propagate it to its own parent.
+* The node always has to propagate the message down the tree.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MzY2NTYzNywtNjE5ODg4NzUwLDEzNz
-kzNTkxNTgsMjA2ODM1MzUyNiwtMTI3NjkyMzg4Myw2MzE2MjA1
-MDhdfQ==
+eyJoaXN0b3J5IjpbLTEzNTYyNDEyMzQsLTYxOTg4ODc1MCwxMz
+c5MzU5MTU4LDIwNjgzNTM1MjYsLTEyNzY5MjM4ODMsNjMxNjIw
+NTA4XX0=
 -->